moraes/tipfy/docs/source/tutorials/sessions.rst

    All sessions in `Tipfy`_ are lazy: session values are only loaded when accessed, and only saved if they change.

-   `Tipfy`_ also tries to minimize any overhead of datastore-based sessions storing the session data in memcache when it changes.
+   `Tipfy`_ also tries to minimize the overhead of datastore-based sessions storing and reading the session data from memcache.
 Still, you should only use datastore-based session if you really need it.

-   On the other hand, cookie based session is very lightweight but the amount of data you can store in a cookie is limited.
+   On the other hand, cookie-based sessions are very lightweight but the amount of data you can store in a cookie is limited.